 One metric that you should analyze is monthly recurring revenue (MRR).
-It tells you and your VP how much income is generated each month.
-Not only can you look at revenue trends over time, but you can also compare MRR to the monthly sign up rate for your product or service, monthly account growth rate, and customer retention.
+It tells you and your vice president of sales how much income is generated each month.
+You can look at revenue trends over time and compare MRR to the monthly sign-up rate for your product or service, monthly account growth rate, and customer retention.

-An MRR analysis will tell you if your revenue is shrinking or growing over time, plus, it informs sales leaders so they can make educated business decisions.
+An MRR analysis will tell you if your revenue is shrinking or growing.
+Plus, it informs sales leaders so they can make educated business decisions.
 Let’s get into the nitty-gritty of MMR.

 MRR stands for monthly recurring revenue.
-It's a normalized measure of a business' predictable revenue that it expects to earn each month.
-For example, if you have 10 customers and they pay you $50 per month, your MRR would be $500.
+It’s a normalized measure of a business’ predictable revenue that it expects to earn each month.
+For example, let's say you have 10 customers, and they pay you $50 per month.
+Your MRR would be $500.

 Before we get started, let’s define some terms.

-Recurring Revenue: This is the income you can expect to earn on a regular basis.
+- Recurring revenue.
+This is the income you can expect to earn regularly.
 Recurring revenue can be measured on a monthly or yearly basis (e.g., MRR: monthly recurring revenue, ARR: annual recurring revenue).

 So, what does MRR look like in practice?